-Roundtable Networking Luncheons are held in the fall (four luncheons) and winter (five luncheons) attracting over 175 business professionals at each event.
+Roundtable Networking Luncheons are held throughout the fall and winter attracting over 200 business professionals at each event.
 If you’ve attended in the past, you know the value of face time with this prestigious group!
 Be empowered by speakers who are prominent leaders in Kentucky as they share their personal and professional challenges and lessons learned.
-Connect with leaders and decision makers, build your network, visit exhibitors (and do a little shopping!), win door prizes, feel motivated and make new friends.
-Attendees have the opportunity to announce their job openings with the group and candidates who are searching for new employment can share their qualifications to this diverse network of professionals.
+Connect with leaders and decision makers, build your network, visit exhibitors (and do a little shopping!), win amazing door prizes, feel empowered and make new friends.
+Attendees have the opportunity to announce job openings and candidates who are searching for new employment can share their qualifications to this diverse network of professionals.
 This is an event you don’t want to miss!

 - 11:30-12:00 Register/Network/Visit Exhibitors

 - 1:30pm Adjourn

 - August 29 | Mary Quinn Ramer, President, VisitLEX

 - September 19 | Laura Boison, Market President, BB&T

 - October 10 | Susan Elkington, President, Toyota TMMK

 - October 30 | Erica Kellem Beasley, Executive Director for KY, American Cancer Society

 - November 21 | Christa Marrillia, VP & Chief Marketing Officer, Keeneland

 To read bios click on the plus + sign